 Students may want to check out 20th and 21st century novels via the silver screen this summer.
-In the School Library Journal, Shelley Diaz collected what to watch Page to Screen: A Year’s Worth of New Adaptations, with most in the YA category.
-Recent SLJ posts on Read- & Watch-Alikes, most by Joy Fleishhacker, add lots more movies to consider.
+In the School Library Journal, Gabrielle Bondi collected what to watch in 2016’s Page to Screen post, with most in the YA category.
+Watch for an update.
+Recent SLJ posts on Read- & Watch-Alikes add lots more movies and streaming productions to consider.

 Online Student Reading Challenges